parkerpape/Content-Score-1.2/README.md

-# Content Score 1.2: Analyzing Video Metrics Using Principal Component Analysis
+# Content Score: Analyzing Metrics Using Principal Component Analysis

 This project explores the use of Principal Component Analysis (PCA) to analyze time-based metrics from video data.
 The goal is to identify underlying patterns in video viewing behavior using PCA weights.